 How much will I be awarded?

-An award can be anywhere between £100 and £3,000 (in exceptional circumstances).
+An award can be anywhere between £100 and (in exceptional circumstances) £3,000.
 The exact amount of award will be determined by the University depending on the level of financial need you demonstrate.
-Please bear in mind that demand always exceeds the amount of money available, so any awards made will not cover the full shortfall you have and you should not assume that you receive an award until you are notified.
+Please bear in mind that demand always exceeds the funds available, so any award made will not cover the full shortfall you have, and you should not assume that you receive an award until you are notified.